ErinCGallagher/lighthouseLabs-w5d2-Erin/README.md

 1) clone the repo

+2) run a `pod setup` within your project directory to set up parse

-2) run a `pod install` within your project directory to set up parse
+3) run a `pod install` within your project directory to set up parse